scholzj/docker-qpid-proton/README.md

 # Apache Qpid Proton Docker image

 Docker image for Apache Qpid Proton.
-The image is based on CentOS 7 and is suposed to be used as a base image for other applications.
+The image is based on CentOS 7 and is supposed to be used as a base image for other applications.